brianwisti/early-rgb-nikola/posts/2004/09/look-at-the-latest-fark-headlines/index.md

     s a GREAT idea.
 Just don't do it using an open-bed pickup truck.
 Police m\
     ight see you

-Wherever possible, I'm using standard library tools to get my work done.
-I'm too lazy to remember escaping every possible HTML entity, and I would rather spend a few minutes searching through the [Standard Library documentation](http://www.ruby-doc.org/stdlib/) to find what I need.
-It's a good habit, and you might want to try it yourself.
+Wherever possible, I’m using standard library tools to get my work done.
+I’m too lazy to remember escaping every possible HTML entity, and I would rather spend a few minutes searching through the [Standard Library documentation](http://www.ruby-doc.org/stdlib/) to find what I need.
+It’s a good habit, and you might want to try it yourself.

 Maybe I only care about particular types of headline.
 Say, I want to be interested, but not amused.

 ``` ruby